cauedds1/VeloStock/replit.md

 - **FIPE integration**: Proxy API for real-time vehicle pricing data
 - **VeloStock branding**: Unique geometric logo and identity (purple/green color scheme)
 - **Public landing page**: Professional marketing page with authentication options

+## How to Deploy (Publish)
+1. Click the "Deploy" button in Replit interface
+2. The site will be published with:
+   - Landing page (`/`) as the public homepage with login options
+   - Google OAuth and email/password authentication
+   - All features protected behind authentication
+   - Each company sees only their own data (multi-tenant isolation)
+3. Optional: Add a custom domain in deployment settings

 ## User Preferences
 Preferred communication style: Simple, everyday language.